j-rosas/mdef/docs/seminars/Design Studio.md

 https://www.youtube.com/watch?v=jo5aZ7SwuDE

-The goal of the documentation was to record the teachers in their lectures, gathering the most interesting words and phrases, and manage to put them all in a certain order to make a beat from the better parts of the course.
+The goal of the documentation was to record audios from the teachers in their lectures, gathering the most interesting words and phrases, and manage to put them all in a certain order to make a beat from the better parts of the course.

 The second part was to gather one word from each classmate to get what they got from the course, from learnings to feelings.

 The hardwarte used was a OP-1 Sintetizer, a zoom recorder, iphone for audios.

 The software used was logic pro, illustrator, and imovie.

+A reflection that i had is that the mic recorder is a very complementary tool for lectures because if its used properly, it is very low sized in memory, and its very accesible and hearable, like a podcast or something similar.
+I have a good auditive memory, so this tool complements very well with the sketchbook where I write and draw all the time.